 Fortunately, acting on advice from Pavla’s mother (whose name I have now sadly forgotten) I had my 75 kroner Swedish umbrella with me.
 As I write this, I feel an urge to stray off topic a bit (so what else is new?).
 This digression deals with the way distance can create a false sense of the familiar.

 Earlier on the trip I experienced a day in Stockholm I thought of as Maryland women’s basketball day.
-This had nothing to do with basketball or basketball players but came about because, in walking about the city, I had on several occasions walked past two people one of whom I thought strongly resembled the coach’s husband mark and another who looked very much like Jen, the basketball program manager.
+This had nothing to do with basketball or basketball players but came about because, in walking about the city, I had on several occasions walked past two people one of whom I thought strongly resembled the coach’s husband Mark and another who looked very much like Jen, the basketball program administrator.
 I find seeing apparently familiar faces in far flung places simultaneously comforting and a bit disorienting.

 I had a similar experience when I first saw Pavla.
 The key difference was that, while her face seemed familiar, I didn’t immediately connect the present face with the familiar but missing one.
 Determined to make the association, I hoped she wouldn’t notice me staring at her for inappropriately long periods of time.
 With resolute obstinance, I eventually matched the two faces.